capawesome-team/capacitor-mlkit/packages/barcode-scanning/README.md

 If you can't see the camera view, make sure all elements in the DOM are not visible or have a transparent background to debug the issue.

+### Web specifics

+You can customize the camera view by using the `videoElementId` option.

+Some browsers does not implement BarcodeDetector API ([see which](https://caniuse.com/mdn-api_barcodedetector)).
+If you need to support them you can use the [polyfill](https://www.npmjs.com/package/barcode-detector), the "Side Effects" approach.

 ## API

 <docgen-index>